mashrikt/cookiecutter-django-dokku/README.md

 [Email User](https://docs.djangoproject.com/en/1.11/topics/auth/customizing/#substituting-a-custom-user-model)

-* Django by default ships with username as the identification token field. (ie. login with username) Select 'y' to email _user for using email instead through an extended User model in your myproject.users app.
+* Django by default ships with username as the identification token field. (ie. login with username) Select 'y' to email _user for using email instead.

 [Celery](http://www.celeryproject.org/)

-* Select 'y' to use_celery for Celery with a Redis backend for Distributed Task Queue.
+* Select 'y' to use_celery for Celery with a Redis backend for Distributed Tasks.

 [Sentry](https://sentry.io):

-* To configure sentry you have to add the SENTRY_DSN_URL and initialize it with your own DSN URL that sentry provides for your django project.
+* To configure sentry you have to add the SENTRY_DSN_URL and initialize it with your own DSN URL that sentry provides for your project.

 ```
 dokku config:set myproject SENTRY_DSN_URL=MYSENTRYDSNURL